rdg/map-and-territory/guidance/adrs/0012-id-strategy-uuidv7.md

 - Privacy: timestamp presence is acceptable for our domain; millisecond granularity is sufficient and beneficial for ordering.

 ## Consequences
-- Implementing a small UUIDv7 generator (or library) for environments where native v7 is absent.
+- Implement a UUIDv7 generator (or use a small library) where native v7 is absent.
 - Some tools may not yet recognize v7 specifically; treat as generic UUID.
-- Persisted data may contain a mix of v4/v7 — parsers must not assume version.

 ## Alternatives Considered
 - UUIDv4 only: widely available but not time-sortable.